srdtrk/cw-ica-controller/README.md

 ## Usage

 The following is a brief overview of the contract's functionality.
-You can also see the various ways this contract can be used in the end to end tests in the `e2e` directory.
+(You can also see the various ways this contract can be used in the end to end tests in the `e2e` directory.)

 ### Create an interchain account

 This contract provides two ways to create an interchain account:

-1. Using `InstantiateMsg` and/or `ExecuteMsg::CreateChannel`
+1. Using `InstantiateMsg` and/or `ExecuteMsg::CreateChannel` (recommended)
 2. Using the relayer

 #### Using `InstantiateMsg` and/or `ExecuteMsg::CreateChannel`

-**This contract only accepts the first `MsgChannelOpenInit` message that is submitted to it or one that is submitted by the contract itself.**
+**This contract only accepts the first `MsgChannelOpenInit` message that is submitted to it which may be the one that is submitted by the contract itself.**

-`InstantiateMsg` is the recommended way to initiate the channel handshake since it would not allow any relayer to front run the first `MsgChannelOpenInit` that the contract allows.
+`InstantiateMsg` is the recommended way to initiate the ICS-27 channel handshake since it would not allow any relayer to front run the first `MsgChannelOpenInit` that the contract allows.
 If the `channel_open_init_options` field is not specified in `InstantiateMsg`, then the IBC channel is not initialized at contract instantiation.
 Then a relayer can start the channel handshake on the contract's chain or you must submit an `ExecuteMsg::CreateChannel`.

 ```rust, ignore
 /// The message to instantiate the ICA controller contract.